mixxxdj/manual/source/chapters/setup.rst

 #.
 Open :menuselection:`Preferences --> Sound Hardware`
 #.
 Select the :guilabel:`Output` tab
 #.
-From the :guilabel:`Master` drop-down menus, select your build-in soundcard,
+From the :guilabel:`Master` drop-down menus, select your built-in soundcard,
    then :guilabel:`Channels 1-2`
 #.
 Depending on your soundcard, you can specify a
    :ref:`microphone <interface-mic>`

    a.
-Use your build-in microphone or connect a microphone to your computer
+Use your built-in microphone or connect a microphone to your computer
    b.
-Is it detected by your :term:`OS <operating system>`, open the
+Check that your microphone is detected by your :term:`OS <operating system>`
-      :guilabel:`Input` tab
    c.
+Open the :guilabel:`Input` tab
+   d.
 From the :guilabel:`Microphone` drop-down menu, select the input your
       microphone is connected to
 #.
 Click :guilabel:`Apply` to save the changes.